-- 5.1 Remove the cabinet top panel by lifting squarely upwards to release the four ball stud connections. - 5.2 Remove the front panel by pulling the bottom of the panel forwards to release the ball studs and lifting the panel upwards and forwards to release from its supporting ledge. - 5.3 The side panels are removed by firstly following procedures 5.1 to 5.2 as described above, then remove screw (A) from the side panel base and the three screws located in the upper flange of each side panel.
-Ease the panel clear of the electrical control box and slide forwards to release from the locating lugs on the base plate. - 5.4 The control box can be removed by undoing the four screws in the top access cover and then removing the wing nut on the underside of the control box.
-The thermostat phials should be carefully removed from the phial pocket and the control box placed in a safe place taking care not to kink the thermostat capillary tubes. - 5.5 On the RS balanced flue model, remove the burner box cover by pulling forwards to release the ball studs.
+5.1 Remove the cabinet top panel by lifting squarely upwards to release the four ball stud connections.

+5.2 Remove the front panel by pulling the bottom of the panel forwards to release the lower ball studs and then repeat the procedure at the top end to release the upper ones.
+Take care not to pull the bottom end too far forwards as this may cause damage to the spring clips.

+5.3 The side panels are removed by firstly following procedures 5.1to 5.2 as described above, then remove screw (A) from the side panel base and the three screws located in the upper flange of each side panel.
+Ease the panel clear of the electrical control box and slide forwards to release from the locating lugs on the base plate.

+5.4 The control box can be removed by undoing the four screws in the front facia cover and then removing the wing nut on the underside of the control box.
+The thermostat phials should be carefully removed from the phial pockets and the control box placed in a safe place taking care not to kink the thermostat capillary tubes.

+5.5 On the RS balanced flue model, remove the burner box cover by pulling forwards to release the ball studs.
 This will be found easier by pulling on one side of the handle first to release two of the ball studs and then repeating on the other side.
 Take care not to pivot the remaining two ball studs too far around as this will cause damage to the spring clips.